 Restaurant Server: Job Description, Duties and Requirements

 Restaurant servers ensure that patrons have an enjoyable dining experience by providing quality customer service.
-Servers work in the front of the business taking orders, serving food and drinks and removing dinnerware from the table in a timely manner.
+Servers work in the front of the business taking orders, serving food and drinks, and removing dinnerware from the table in a timely manner.
+No formal education is necessary; however, educational programs in restaurant operations are available.
+On-the-job training is usually necessary.
+A food handler card or permit is also sometimes required.

 Restaurant server is the gender-neutral term for a waiter or waitress who is typically part of a wait staff.
 Servers can be employed in a wide range of establishments, from casual eateries to fine dining restaurants.
 The nature of their job requires them to be on their feet for much of their shifts.
 Part-time employment is common.
-According to the U.S. Bureau of Labor Statistics, 7.7 million food and beverage servers and related workers were employed in 2008 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, over 2 million waiters and waitresses were employed in 2012 (www.bls.gov).

 In upscale restaurants, servers are more a part of the dining experience, offering suggestions and recommendations, such as wine pairings.
 They help to personalize the meal and their service is more attentive and formal.